zeitraumdev/iPadLIDARScanExport/README.md

 ``` swift
 @IBAction func saveButtonPressed(_ sender: UIButton)
 ```
-and is not in any way, shape or form intended to be optimized or parallelized.
+method and is not in any way, shape or form intended to be optimized or parallelized.
 It's purpose is strictly educational :wink:

 ## What you need to run it: